thiennp/frontend-mastery-hub/levels/84/README.md

-# Level 84: Cloud Platforms & Services
+# Level 84: Cloud Deployment

 ## Overview
-This level focuses on cloud platforms & services and provides comprehensive learning materials, examples, and projects.
+This level focuses on cloud deployment and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of cloud platforms & services
+- Understand the core concepts of cloud deployment
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns